Children's

 When your child reads, their eyes are busy aiming at the words.
 The aiming should be handled by one dominant eye.
 If neither eye is obviously dominant then both will try to share the task and your child’s attention will swap from one eye to the other.
 When this happens the letters on a page appear to move, in this case you may see your child following the sentence with their finger.

 Richard has had great success with spectacles in these cases.
-For a school vision appointment please call our Knocknacarra branch.
+For an assessment please phone to arrange an appointment or email richardhughesopticians@gmail.com

 Corrective Spectacles